oguzutku1745/AleoNewExamples/Meet With Leo/A2/README.md

 }
 ```

-When you check the example above, you will realize that we used mappings in an *async function* block.
+When you check the example above, you will realize that we used mappings in an ${\textsf{\color{green}async function}}$ block.
 The reason for this is that public state updates must be handled in async function blocks.

 In the previous section, we used transitions to handle records; now, we will use async transitions to handle on-chain computations and call the async function block to handle public state changes.

 **Async Function**

 The async function is a declaration that updates public states on the Aleo network based on the given parameters.
-This type of function must be called by an async transition, which returns a Future object.
-Calculations can be made within the async transition block, but any on-chain public state changes should be handled within the async function block.
+This type of function must be called by an async transition, which returns a ${\textsf{\color{green}Future}}$ object.
+Calculations can be made within the ${\textsf{\color{green}async transition}}$ block, but any on-chain public state changes should be handled within the async function block.

 ```
 program transfer.aleo {